-that can be used to create a redundant mail server environment.
-Depending
+Two methods that can be used to create a redundant mail server

-on what you are trying to accomplish one of the two configurations outlined
+environment.
+Depending on what you are trying to accomplish one of the two

-below will allow you to either set up
+configurations outlined below will allow you to either set up your environment

-configurations can be implemented together so as to obtain the desired affects in one environment.
+implemented together so as to obtain the desired affects in one

 1. Store Mail While Primary Server is Offline:

-below, shows how to configure an MX record to have a backup
+The article below, shows how to configure an MX record to

 To do this, configure the secondary